-Using a Home Composter at home is a sustainable way of dealing with organic waste from your home and garden where it is produced.
-This avoids vehicle emissions from a collection service or taking it to a Household Waste and Recycling Centre.
-You can compost some food waste as well as garden waste in a home compost bin.
+Using a home composter is a sustainable way of dealing with organic waste from your home and garden.
+This avoids vehicle emissions from a collection service or saves time taking it to a recycling centre.

-Why not try a mulching lawnmower?
-They can drastically reduce the amount of garden waste most households would normally produce.
+A mulching lawnmower can drastically reduce the amount of garden waste most households would normally produce.
 A mulching lawnmower also feeds your grass as it cuts it.
 With no grass box to empty and no cuttings to dispose of, you should find that cutting the grass is also considerably quicker.